-Let’s get this out of the way: Green potatoes won’t kill you.
+Let’s get this out of the way: Green potatoes probably won’t kill you.
 However, they don’t taste great, and they’re not great for you.

-However, those old, sprouting potatoes in your pantry do pose some health risks.
+Those old, sprouting potatoes in your pantry do pose some health risks.
 What happens to potatoes as they age?
 Watch the video below to find out:

 Potatoes can be deadly in extreme circumstances.
 In 2013, the Daily Mail reported on a family that died after being poisoned by fumes from rotten potatoes, noting that the family had stored hundreds of spuds for the winter in a damp cellar.

 If your potatoes have turned green and sprouted, it’s time to get rid of them (or plant them—potatoes are incredibly easy to grow).